vnegi10/CryptoDashApp.jl/docs/src/index.md

 ### Daily volatility
 - This plot shows the distribution of the daily price change for a given currency over the specified timeframe.
 A wider distribution (higher 3σ) indicates a more volatile behavior.

-### Fundamental Cryptocurrency Asset Score (FCAS) data
-- This metric tells us about the market health of an asset.
-In the case of cryptocurrencies, they are user activity, developer behavior, and market maturity, which are provided by [Flipside Crypto](https://app.flipsidecrypto.com/tracker/all-coins).

 ### MACD + Signal
 - Left plot shows the daily average price data along with 12-day and 26-day EMAs.
 These are used to calculate the Moving Average Convergence Divergence (MACD) indicator, which is shown on the right.

 - Right plot shows the MACD (26-day EMA subtracted from 12-day EMA) along with its signal line (9-day EMA of the MACD).
 A buy signal occurs when MACD crosses the signal line from below, and a sell signal occurs when the crossing is from above.
 Distance between the MACD and the signal line is shown via bars in the same plot, with green bars (bullish momentum) indicating the region where MACD > signal, and red bars (bearish momentum) for the opposite.
 For more description, see [link.](https://www.investopedia.com/terms/m/macd.asp)

+### Linear regression channel
+- This metric can be used to identify trends and their direction.
+Plot shows a linear regression line that is the best fit to the data available for the selected duration.
+The **upper channel** line runs parallel to the linear regression line, and is located two standard deviations above it.
+Same goes for the **lower channel** line except that it's located two standard deviations below.

+- When the price drops below the lower channel, it is considered as a buy signal.
+Similarly, price rising above the upper channel leads to a sell signal.
+If the price spends time outside the channel, it could indicate that a trend reversal is imminent.

+- Plot title also contains $R^2$, which is a statistical measure representing the proportion of variation in the dependent variable that is explained by different features (independent variables) in this model.
+A value closer to 1 (maximum) indicates a good fit.
+The linear regression channel metric will therefore not be very useful when $R^2 < 0.50$.

+### Fundamental Cryptocurrency Asset Score (FCAS) data
+- This metric tells us about the market health of an asset.
+In the case of cryptocurrencies, they are user activity, developer behavior, and market maturity, which are provided by [Flipside Crypto](https://app.flipsidecrypto.com/tracker/all-coins).

 ## Run app
 ```@docs